s0md3v/wappalyzer-next/README.md

 Firefox extensions are .xpi files which are essentially zip files.
 This makes it easier to extract data and slightly modify the extension to make this tool work.

 #### What is the difference between 'fast', 'balanced', and 'full' scan types?
-- 'fast': Sends a single HTTP request to the URL
+- **fast**: Sends a single HTTP request to the URL.
+Doesn't use the extension.
-- 'balanced': Sends additional HTTP requests to .js files, /robots.txt annd does DNS queries
+- **balanced**: Sends additional HTTP requests to .js files, /robots.txt annd does DNS queries.
+Doesn't use the extension.
-- 'full': Uses the official Wappalyzer extension to scan the URL in a headless browser
+- **full**: Uses the official Wappalyzer extension to scan the URL in a headless browser.